 The Institute’s establishment and operating costs were initially supported by a $24.6M contribution from Global Affairs Canada (GAC, formerly DFATD) over five years (2013 – 2018).
 Of that original contribution, $10.3M was dedicated to the establishment of the Institute and $14.3M was earmarked for programming.

-In early 2017, the Institute received approval from GAC for a one-year extension to July 2019, along with a budget reduction of 10 per cent in acknowledgment of a forecast shortfall in CIRDI’s in-kind contributions from its coalition and partners.
+In early 2017, the Institute received approval from GAC for a one-year extension to July 2019, along with a budget reduction of 10 per cent in acknowledgment of a forecast shortfall in CIRDI’s in-kind contributions.

-Of the programming funds, approximately $11M is allocated to five major projects, which are led by CIRDI coalition partner teams, as well as to CIRDI learning activities.
+Of the programming funds, approximately $11M is allocated to five major projects, which are led by CIRDI founding-partner teams, as well as to CIRDI learning activities.
 Other funds were allocated to smaller projects already completed or in implementation.

 Additional projects are supported through partnerships with other funders such as the Inter-American Development Bank (IDB) or new project-specific funding from Global Affairs Canada, such as the Supporting the Ministry of Mines (SUMM) in Ethiopia project.